Gigaloader/WXR_Magnitude_10_Firmware/README.md

 'Ruby' 0.4mm nozzle = K 0.068;
 'CHT' 0.4mm nozzle = K 0.055

-The print profiles for Prusa Slicer has them already preset for PLA.
+The print profiles for Prusa Slicer has them already preset for PLA and PETG and E3D 0.4mm nozzle.
-Check back for updated profiles for other filament types like PETG, ASA etc. Or you just create your own by tweaking the K value for your filaments.
+Or you can put in your own values at the G-Code section under filament settings.
 The "Magnitude (Seismic Layer Shift)" printer setting is experimental.
-I will upload Super Slicer and Cura Profiles at some point.
+I may upload Super Slicer and Cura Profiles at some point.